DakshmA-Health/rare-impact-2025/CODE_OF_CONDUCT.md

 This Code of Conduct applies to all hackathon venues, including:

 - All events, both in-person and virtual
-- All official communication channels (Slack, Discord, email, etc.)
+- All official communication channels (email, etc.)
 - All participants, including sponsors, judges, mentors, and organizers
 - All project submissions and related materials